mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

 Global Commands
 ---------------

+### Supported Commands ###

 **`cfx docs`**

 This command launches a mini-server on the localhost to view web-based documentation in a new Firefox window.

+### Experimental Commands ###

+**`cfx develop`**

+This initiates an instance of a host application in development mode, and allows you to pipe commands into it from another shell without having to constantly restart it.
+Aside from convenience, for SDK Platform developers this has the added benefit of making it easier to detect leaks.

+For example, in shell A, type:

+    cfx develop

+In shell B, type:

+    cfx test -r

+This will send `cfx test -r` output to shell A. If you repeat the command in shell B, `cfx test -r` output will appear again in shell A without restarting the host application.

+### Internal Commands ###

 **`cfx sdocs`**